Please click on each tab and read all sections carefully

 Class G Street/Urban – An image captured within an urban public space.
 Subjects may include architecture, open spaces, people, and other urban artefacts but should express the feeling of urban life.

-Class H Action – An image which captures the feeling and notion of movement.
+Class H Action – Not used in 2023 An image which captures the feeling and notion of movement.
 Subjects may include sporting events and human activities which have an emphasis on movement.

 Class I Monochrome – An image produced using a paper base and one other colour.